griffithlab/pVACtools/README.md

 ### parse_output
 `pvacseq parse_output <IEDB files> <input TSV file> <input key file> <output parsed TSV file>`<br>
 After running IEDB, this command parses the output from the IEDB RESTful API calls.
 It combines the IEDB output files for multiple prediction algorithms that have the same allele and epitope lengths.
 It uses a special key file to link each IEDB result entry to the original entry from the input TSV file.
 The parsed TSV output file contains predictions for the mutant as well as the wildtype version of the epitope, and compares binding affinities for the same.
-It also contains gene and transcript information from the input TSV file.
+When multiple prediction algorithms are used the parser will find the best mutant ic50 score as well as the median mutant ic50 score.
+The file also contains gene and transcript information from the input TSV file.

 ### combine_parsed_outputs
 `pvacseq combine_parsed_outputs <input parsed TSV file> <output combined parsed TSV file>`<br>